Currently reading: Land Rover Discovery continues into 2026 with new special editions

 The Land Rover Discovery has been treated to a pair of special editions and some subtle updates in a bid to sustain its appeal as it enters its eighth year on sale.

-The primary additions for the 2026 model year are a pair of new special-edition Discovery models that JLR says have been designed to "honour Discovery's 35-year legacy with subtle nods to the model's history in their names".
+The primary additions for the 2026 model year are a pair of new special-edition Discovery models that, JLR says, have been designed to "honour Discovery's 35-year legacy with subtle nods to the model's history in their names".

 In addition to the new special editions, JLR has rolled out a trio of 'curated' accessory packs: Beach Days, Road Trip and Snow Days – each equipped with a suitable selection of optional extras.

-Prices for the freshened-up Discovery start at £64,810, or £63,775 for the van-backed Commercial variant.
+Prices for the refreshed Discovery start at £64,810, or £63,775 for the van-backed Commercial variant.

-However, while the Discovery remains a relatively steady seller, it continues to slip further into the shadow of the closely related, yet vastly more popular Defender - which sold more than eight times as many units last year.
+However, while the Discovery remains a relatively steady seller, it continues to slip further into the shadow of the closely related, yet vastly more popular Defender, which sold more than eight times as many units last year.

-Work is under way on a next-generation Discovery model, with the priority being to more clearly distinguish it from the Defender and move it into its own "unique territory" - though JLR has not given any indication of when that new car might arrive.
+Work is under way on a next-generation Discovery model, with the priority being to distinguish it more clearly from the Defender and move it into its own "unique territory" - though JLR has not given any indication of when that new car might arrive.

 Back to top